🚚 Free delivery in France from %currency%%amount% of purchase

 At the pharmacy

-Gum arabic is used in the manufacture of tablets, capsules, and medicinal syrups.
-Its binding and emulsifying properties facilitate the shaping of pharmaceutical products while improving their stability.
+Gum arabic is used in the manufacture of medicinal tablets, capsules, and syrups .
+Its binding and emulsifying properties facilitate the formulation of pharmaceutical products while improving their stability.
 It is also used as an excipient in many drug formulations.

 As a dietary supplement, it is consumed in powder form dissolved in water or as chewable pieces for its benefits on digestion and transit.